|

 you need to

 be able to estimate the heat required to cook your meal.
-Some meals

 are fried on a griddle, others are cooked in a